 1917 - Estalishment of the Fire Company

 In 1908, a devastating fire destroyed two homes and a stable.
 The town, being without fire protection, mutual aid from three neighboring companies had to be summoned, but it would be nine more years before a fire company was formed.
-On May 28th, 1917, the Union Deposit Fire Company was born to protect South Hanover Township.
+On May 28th, 1917, the South Hanover Fire Company was born to protect South Hanover Township.
 The company started out with only 15 members, whose first order of business was to acquire a firehouse and a fire truck.

 The first firehouse was an old school house purchased for 1 dollar.
 A model T Ford was fitted with hand pumpers.
 In 1946, an old government surplus truck was purchased from Middletown Air Depot.
 It was only used for a few years before a cracked engine block forced its retirement.